polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/cryptography.md

 ## Hash Functions

 Hash functions are fundamental to blockchain technology, creating a unique digital fingerprint for any piece of data including simple text, images, or any other form of file.
 They map input data of any size to a fixed-size output (typically 32 bytes) using complex mathematical operations.
 Hashing is used for verifying data integrity, creating digital signatures, and providing a secure way to store passwords.
-This form of mapping is known as the 'pigeonhole principle', and it is primarily implemented to efficiently and verifiably identify data from large sets.
+This form of mapping is known as the ['pigeonhole principle'](https://en.wikipedia.org/wiki/Pigeonhole_principle){target=\_blank}, and it is primarily implemented to efficiently and verifiably identify data from large sets.

 ### Key Properties of Hash Functions

-- **Deterministic** - the same input always produces the same output
+- Deterministic - the same input always produces the same output
-- **Quick computation** - it's easy to calculate the hash value for any given input
+- Quick computation - it's easy to calculate the hash value for any given input
-- **Pre-image resistance** - it's infeasible to generate the input data from its hash
+- Pre-image resistance - it's infeasible to generate the input data from its hash
-- **Small changes in input yield large changes in output** - known as the avalanche effect
+- Small changes in input yield large changes in output - known as the ['avalanche effect'](https://en.wikipedia.org/wiki/Avalanche_effect){target=\_blank}
-- **Collision resistance** - it's extremely difficult to find two different inputs with the same hash
+- Collision resistance - the probabilities are extremely low to find two different inputs with the same hash

 ### Blake2

 The Polkadot SDK utilizes Blake2, a state-of-the-art hashing method that offers:

-- Equal or greater security compared to SHA-2
+- Equal or greater security compared to [SHA-2](https://en.wikipedia.org/wiki/SHA-2){target=\_blank}
 - Significantly faster performance than other algorithms

 These properties make Blake2 ideal for blockchain systems, reducing sync times for new nodes and lowering the resources required for validation.